 In this 2 part series, I will show you how to use MongoDB as data storage in your ASP.NET Core application.

-As you may know, MongoDB is an open-source document database, and leading NoSQL database.
+As you may know, MongoDB is an open-source document database and leading NoSQL database.
 It is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
-MongoDB works on concept of collection and document.
+MongoDB works on the concept of collection and document.

-It has been almost 2 years I started blogging where I am sharing stuffs related to my programming journey (with .NET, Azure and other OS stuffs).
-I am few post away to hit 50th post on this blog.
-Up to now I take this blog as a space to share my programming knowledge but now I want to do more with this blog (i.e. earn some passive income).
+It has been almost 2 years that I started blogging where I am sharing stuff related to my programming journey (with .NET, Azure, and other Open Source stuff).
+I am few post away to hit the 50th post on this blog.
+Up to now, I take this blog as a space to share my programming knowledge but now I want to do more with this blog (i.e. earn some passive income).
 So I want to learn some blogging and money making courses.
 Since I am long time follower of John’s online content I want to give a try to his blogging courses.
-I was planning to take money making course (10 ways to make money with your blog) but first I want to finish his blogging course (Create a blog to boost your career) for beginner, after all I want to learn things from ground up.
+I was planning to take money making the course (10 ways to make money with your blog) but first I want to finish his blogging course (Create a blog to boost your career) for a beginner.
+After all, I want to learn things from the ground up.
 Now my next target is his “10 ways to make money with your blog” course.

-In this post, I will guide you on how to add Azure AD as a identity provider in your ASP.NET Core application.
-We will use OpenId Connect middleware to sign in users from a Azure Active Directory tenant.
+In this post, I will guide you on how to add Azure AD as an identity provider in your ASP.NET Core application.
+We will use OpenId Connect middleware to sign in users from an Azure Active Directory tenant.

 Recently I was planning to add logging service in my new side project test-api.net (which provides mock API for test purpose) and found elmah.io interesting so I wanted to give it a try.
 Maybe this blog post could be a series, if I decide to integrate this service in my project.
 In this post I will share my first experience with elmah.io from signup to pushing some log messages.